-- 3.1.
-In this Guideline, unless the context otherwise specifies: - (a) "based in Hong Kong", in relation to an authorized insurer, means that the insurer is incorporated outside Hong Kong with 75% or more of its annual gross premium income for general business pertaining to Hong Kong insurance business; or 75% or more of its annual gross revenue premium income for long term business pertaining to Hong Kong long term insurance business. - (b) "outsourcing" refers to an arrangement under which the service provider undertakes to perform a service (including a business activity, function or process) which would otherwise be undertaken by the authorized insurer itself.
-For the purposes of this Guideline, Annex 1 sets out some examples of outsourcing and some arrangements which would generally not be regarded as outsourcing. - (c) "material outsourcing" means an outsourcing arrangement, which if disrupted or falls short of acceptable standards, would have the potential to significantly impact on an authorized insurer's financial position, business operation, reputation or its ability to meet obligations or provide adequate services to policy holders or to conform with legal and regulatory requirements.
+- 7. In this Guidance Note, unless the context otherwise specifies: - (a) "based in Hong Kong", in relation to an authorized insurer, means that the insurer is incorporated outside Hong Kong with 75% or more of its annual gross premium income for general business pertaining to Hong Kong insurance business; or 75% or more of its annual gross revenue premium income for long term business pertaining to Hong Kong long term insurance business. - (b) "outsourcing" refers to an arrangement under which the service provider undertakes to perform a service (including a business activity, function or process) which would otherwise be undertaken by the authorized insurer itself.
+For the purposes of this Guidance Note, Annex A sets out some examples of outsourcing and some arrangements which would generally not be regarded as outsourcing. - (c) "material outsourcing" means an outsourcing arrangement, which if disrupted or falls short of acceptable standards, would have the potential to significantly impact on an insurer's financial position, business operation, reputation or its ability to meet

-- (d) "overseas outsourcing" means an outsourcing arrangement relating to an authorized insurer's operation in Hong Kong and the service of which is performed outside Hong Kong, irrespective of the place of incorporation of the service provider. - (e) "service provider" includes a service provider located in or outside Hong Kong, and the service provider can be an independent third party, a party related to the authorized insurer (e.g. a subsidiary or fellow subsidiary of the insurer) or a unit of the insurer (e.g. head office or overseas branch).
+- obligations or provide adequate services to policy holders or to conform with legal and regulatory requirements. - (d) "overseas outsourcing" means an outsourcing arrangement relating to an authorized insurer's operation in Hong Kong and the service of which is performed outside Hong Kong, irrespective of the place of incorporation of the service provider. - (e) "service provider" includes a service provider located in or outside Hong Kong, and the service provider can be an independent third party, a party related to the authorized insurer (e.g. a subsidiary or fellow subsidiary of the authorized insurer) or a unit of the authorized insurer (e.g. head office or overseas branch).

-4. Legal and Regulatory Obligations
+IV.
+Legal and Regulatory Obligations

-4.1.
-Whilst an authorized insurer has the flexibility to carry out its operation in the way best suited to accomplishing its corporate objectives, its Board of Directors and management retain ultimate accountability for all the outsourced services.
-The insurer's liability shall not be restricted or limited by way of outsourcing.

-4.2.
-Outsourcing does not diminish the obligations of an authorized insurer to comply with relevant laws, regulations and rules.
-The insurer is obliged to comply with, including but not limited to, the Ordinance, and observe the guidelines promulgated by the IA.
+- 8. Whilst an authorized insurer has the flexibility to carry out its operation in the way best suited to accomplishing its corporate objectives, its Board of Directors and management retain ultimate accountability for all the outsourced services.
+The insurer's liability shall not be restricted or limited by way of outsourcing. - 9.
+Outsourcing does not diminish the obligations of an authorized insurer to comply with relevant laws and regulations.
+The insurer is obliged to comply with, including but not limited to, the Insurance Companies Ordinance (Cap.
+41), and observe the guidance notes promulgated by the IA.
 Specifically, an authorized insurer must ensure that proper books of account and records are maintained and made available for inspection by the IA in Hong Kong when required, and adequate and up-to-date data can be timely retrieved from the insurer or the service provider.
 It should not enter into any outsourcing arrangement that would impede the IA's ability to exercise its statutory responsibilities.

-5. Essential Issues
+V. Essential Issues